-It might surprise you that despite having a population of about 335,000, Belfast typically draws just as many attendees to its annual Gay Pride celebration in early August as Dublin, which has nearly 200,000 more residents.
+It might surprise you that despite having a population of about 335,000, Belfast typically draws just as many attendees to its annual Pride celebration in early August as Dublin, which has nearly 200,000 more residents.
 Indeed, although Belfast has only four or five specifically gay bars and pubs, the historic and picturesque capital of Northern Ireland boasts a sizable and increasingly visible LGBT community.
+Belfast Pride Festival comprises about 10 days of festivities and events in late July and early August of each year.

-The Belfast Gay Pride Parade is held on Saturday, August 6, and this year marks the 26th anniversary of this well-attended event that pulls in more than 50,000 participants and spectators each year.
+The Belfast Pride Parade is a well-attended event that pulls in more than 50,000 participants and spectators each year.
 Typically, the marchers depart at noon from Custom House Square.

-Also on August 6, the Belfast Pride Village is set up in centrally located Writer's Square, usually from 11 am until 5 pm, and features vendors, community organizations, live music, family activities, all sorts of tasty food, and much more.
+On the same day, the Belfast Pride Village is set up in centrally located Writer's Square and features vendors, community organizations, live music, family activities, all sorts of tasty food, and much more.

 Most of the handful of gay bars and gay-popular businesses in Belfast are clustered around the junction of Union and Donegall Street, in the city center, about a 20-minute walk northwest of the central train station and a 30-minute walk west of the attractions in and around the Titanic Quarter.
 It's home to one of the most prominent gay bars in the city, the Union Street Bar, as well as popular LGBT clubs like Kremlin and the more mixed but very welcoming Titanic Pub & Kitchen.